Impact Stories

 The National Comprehensive Center brought together state education agency teams to function as Communities of Practice to focus on critical educational issues related to equity, out-of-school time programming, and use of American Rescue Plan funds.

-• Topic(s): Financial Management, School Improvement, Summer and Out-of-School Time
+• Topic(s): Education Systems & Federal Requirements, Financial Management, School Improvement, Equity in Education, Summer & Out-of-School Time

 • Center or Affiliate: National Comprehensive Center